Sheldon Neuse: Oakland Athletics (second stint)

 Neuse was claimed off waivers by the Oakland Athletics on March 16, 2022.
 On April 11, Neuse hit his first career grand slam off of Tampa Bay Rays outfielder Brett Phillips as part of a 3-for-5 day.
 On September 24, Neuse was designated for assignment.
 He cleared waivers and was sent outright to the Triple–A Las Vegas Aviators on September 25.
 Neuse elected free agency following the season on November 10.

 Hanshin Tigers

 On November 19, 2022, Neuse signed with the Hanshin Tigers of Nippon Professional Baseball.
 In Game 7 of the 2023 Japan Series Neuse hit a three–run home run to help the Tigers win their first Japan Series title since 1985.

 On November 15, 2023, Neuse re–signed with the Tigers on a one–year, $1.3 million contract for the 2024 season.
 In 49 games for Hanshin in 2024, he slashed .231/.302/.291 with one home run, eight RBI, and one stolen base.
 On October 24, 2024, the Tigers announced they would not retain Neuse, making him a free agent.

+Retirement

+On June 27, 2026, Neuse announced that he would be retiring from professional baseball on his X account.
+In his post, he also revealed he had started a roofing company.